ImErvin/Theory-of-Algorithms/[1]DecidePrime/README.md

 (tester 1 3)
 ```

-Next I wanted to see if I could solve this problem with another programming langauge to envision the layout of the algorithm.
+Next I wanted to see if I could solve this problem with another programming langauge to invision the layout of the algorithm.

-Javascript Version
+*Javascript Version*
 ```javascript
 var x = 37;